The Shaggy Dog (1959 film): Reception

 The Shaggy Dog was the second-highest-grossing film of 1959 and was Disney's most financially successful film of the 1950s.
 During its initial release, the film grossed $9.6 million in domestic theatrical rentals on a budget of less than $1 million, making it more profitable than the year's highest-grossing film, Ben-Hur.
 The Shaggy Dog also performed very strongly on a 1967 re-release.
 The film was the most profitable film made by Disney at that time.

 According to Diabolique, "the movie kicked off a whole bunch of comedies with a slight fantastical element that powered Disney film division for the next two decades.
 Much of the credit went to MacMurray; a lot of the credit should have gone to Kirk, whose easy-going boy next door charm made him the ideal American teen".

-On review aggregator Rotten Tomatoes, the film holds a 68% approval rating with an average rating of 5.8/10, based on 19 reviews.
+On review aggregator Rotten Tomatoes, the film holds a 70% approval rating with an average rating of 5.8/10, based on 20 reviews.
 On Metacritic, the film has a weighted average score of 45 out of 100 based on 6 critics, indicating "mixed or average reviews".

 Novelization

-While the movie is based on Salten's The Hound of Florence, a novelization of the movie published by Scholastic eight years later in 1967 made some interesting changes to the plot.
+While the film is based on Salten's The Hound of Florence, a novelization of the film published by Scholastic eight years later in 1967 made some changes to the plot.
 First, Funicello's character Allison was removed entirely, and her name is not listed among the movie's principal performers.
 As a result, the rivalry between Wilby and Buzz is greatly reduced.
 Also, Dr. Valasky is changed into Francesca's uncle, not her adoptive father.

-A comic book adaptation also appeared from Western Publishing, which followed the movie's storyline more closely.
+A comic book adaptation also appeared from Western Publishing, which followed the film's storyline more closely.
 This was reprinted in 1978 as a companion story to an adaptation of The Cat from Outer Space.